-In cases with computed tomography-verified hydrocephalus or clinical signs indicating elevated intracranial pressure, external ventricular drainage is established immediately.
-External ventricular drainage is also routinely established before endovascular treatment in Fisher grade 3 and 4 hemorrhages, before planned antiplatelet treatment.
-Patients with space-occupying hematomas are operated immediately, with hematoma removal and aneurysm repair.
-Otherwise, aneurysm repair is scheduled as soon as possible, but usually not between midnight and 8 AM.
+In cases with CT-verified hydrocephalus or clinical signs indicating elevated ICP, external ventricular drainage (EVD) is established immediately.
+EVD is also routinely established prior to endovascular treatment in Fisher grade 3 and 4 hemorrhages, prior to planned antiplatelet treatment.
+Patients with space occupying hematomas are operated immediately with hematoma removal and aneurysm repair.
+Otherwise, aneurysm repair is scheduled as soon as possible, but usually not between midnight and 8:00 a.m.

-Middle cerebral artery aneurysms are preferably treated with microsurgical clipping and vertebrobasilar aneurysms with endovascular coiling.
+Middle cerebral artery (MCA) aneurysms are preferably treated with microsurgical clipping and vertebrobasilar (VB) aneurysms with endovascular coiling.
 Aneurysms in other locations or with challenging morphology are individually evaluated in a multidisciplinary team including both vascular neurosurgeon and interventionist.
-When stent-assisted coiling is performed, glycopeptide II/IIa receptor inhibitors are used during the procedure, with subsequent individualized acetylsalicylic acid and adenosine diphosphate inhibitors treatment closely monitored by platelet function tests.
+When stent-assisted coiling is performed, glycopeptide II/IIa receptor inhibitors are used during the procedure, with subsequent individualized acetyl salicylic acid and adenosine diphosphate inhibitors treatment closely monitored by platelet function tests.

 Patients are evaluated by a rehabilitation medicine specialist before discharge.
 Patients assessed not to need specialized rehabilitation are discharged home or to the local hospital.
 Patients with cognitive dysfunction or neurological deficits are transferred to the university hospital's rehabilitation unit.
-Patients not expected to benefit from rehabilitation are transferred to the local hospital and reassessed if they recover sufficiently.
+Patients not expected to benefit from rehabilitation are transferred to the local hospital, and reassessed if they recover sufficiently.